Switch Plan disclaims that they are not in partnership with Utility Warehouse

 Utility Warehouse offers its deals to both new and existing customers.
 This means you don’t have to worry about missing out on special offers just because you’re already signed up.

 The company also offers new customers a ‘price promise’.
-This guarantees customers will save money by switching all of their services to Utility Warehouse.
+This guarantees customers will save money by switching all of their services to theirs.
 If they don’t, the supplier will refund double the difference.

 Is Utility Warehouse the cheapest for gas and electricity?

 Utility Warehouse offers 100% renewable energy on their most comprehensive bundle.
 Customers on other deals will get energy generated from a mix of fuel sources.
-According to the Utility Warehouse fuel mix disclosure, the company uses:
+According to their fuel mix disclosure, the company uses:

 - Coal – 8.9%